GBlanch/MongoDB-Python-Developer-Path/README.md

 This learning path contains a series of courses on the core MongoDB skills.
 In this path, I learnt the basics of building modern applications with Python, using MongoDB as a database.

 1. Start Here - Intro to MongoDB:
+   This unit gives an overview of MongoDB fundamentals, from the document model to CRUD operations to indexing, that you will learn during the Introduction to MongoDB course.

 2. Getting Started with MongoDB Atlas:
 3. MongoDB and the **Document Model**
 4. MongoDB **Data Modeling**